Analytics

 Configuration

-Pass an options object instead of true to customize buffer sizes and history:
+Pass an options object instead of true to customize buffer sizes, history, and retention:

 s.serve(appRouter, {